gaurav61/steganography/README.md

 # Steganography
-It is used to conceal messages or information within other non-secret text or data.This project deals with hiding text file inside the images.
+It is used to conceal messages or information within other non-secret text or data.This project deals with hiding text file inside images.

 ### Prerequisites
 JDK should be installed.